-To lower the front bar of the awning, ask you assistant to raise the front bar many inches higher than it's actual position, then loosen the Allen set screw (one on each end of the Awning) by turning it counterclockwise, until you reach the desired height.
-If you have gone too far, simply turn set screws clockwise to raise the front bar (you might want your helper to lift the front bar a little to take off the weight from the set screw).
-If the front bar is still not low enough continue turning the set screw counterclockwise.
-See Figure 35.
+To lower the front bar of the awning, remove the end caps, slightly loosen the two side 'position' screws, ask you assistant to raise the front bar many inches higher than it's actual position, then turn the pitch adjustment screw (one on each end of the Awning) counterclockwise, until you reach the desired height.
+If you have gone too far, simply turn the pitch adjustment screw clockwise to raise the front bar (have your helper to lift the front bar a little to take off the weight from the set screw).
+If the front bar is still not low enough continue turning the pitch adjustment screw counterclockwise.
+See Figure 38.
 Once you have set the arm at the desired height, adjust the other arm the same way (with the screw located at the other extremity).
 Make sure that the front bar is level when seen from the front.
+Re-tighten the two side 'position' screws and reinstall the end caps.